aggregat4/dendriform/README.md

 1. Implement import in some standard format
 1. Implement search
 1. Implement a cleanup process that periodically sweeps the tree and collects incorrectly hanged nodes in a LOST+FOUND node?
+1. Implement a data saving error handler so we can do a reasonable number of retries or recovery for any update on the repository, but in the end of penultimate failure, notify the caller of this and have the tree track the lost updates in a separate space
+1. Implement custom debouncing/queueing for rename updates: just track the latest rename value, then periodically with setInterval, persist this change and also when performing another action like splitting, persist this change

 # Future Steps?